2024 Pacific typhoon season: Typhoon Jebi

 On September 25, a tropical depression formed near the Northern Mariana Islands.
 Later that day, JTWC started issuing advisories, stating that it would gradually intensify in the upcoming days.
 On September 26, it was classified as 19W by the JTWC as it was in a marginally favorable environment.
 19W developed into a tropical storm, thus gaining the name Jebi by the JMA.
 Satellite imagery shows that Jebi struggled to organize as moderate low-level wind shear was present.
 The storm was downgraded back into a depression on September 28.
 However, Jebi regained tropical storm status for the second time as it moved northeastwards.
 On October 1, Jebi further strengthened into a Category 1-equivalent typhoon according to the JTWC, while JMA retained severe tropical storm status.
 Both agencies later issued their final warning the next day, as Jebi became an extratropical cyclone.

+Although Jebi did not hit any major land areas, due to its name having an inappropriate meaning in Croatian, it was retired following the season.
+In 2026, the name will be replaced with Narae, which means wing in Korean language.

 Typhoon Krathon (Julian)

-On September 26, the JMA reported a tropical depression 135 nmi south-southwest of Kadena Air Base, Japan, characterised by a partially exposed low-level circulation centre with persistent deep convection in the southern semicircle and formative banding to the north.
-On the next day, the PAGASA announced that the system had developed into a tropical depression, naming it Julian.
-At 09:00 UTC, the JTWC upgraded the tropical depression, designating the system as 20W.
-On September 28, the depression intensified into a tropical storm named Krathon by the JMA as it moves southwestward along the southeastern periphery of a mid-level subtropical high.
-Early the next day, both the JMA and the JTWC upgraded it to a minimal typhoon after it had opened a broad, raggedly-defined eye, which had since become cloud-filled.
-Early on October 1, the JMA upgraded Krathon to a violent typhoon, estimating its peak intensity with a minimum central pressure of 915 hPa and 10-minute maximum sustained winds of 105 kn.
-On October 3 at 12:40 p.m. local time, Krathon made landfall near Siaogang District in Kaohsiung, Taiwan as a weakening Category-1 typhoon.
-After making landfall, the system rapidly slowed down and deteriorated, weakening rapidly to a depression.
-The JMA continued to monitor the system as it emerged into the South China Sea before dissipating on October 4.
+On September 26, the JMA reported a tropical depression 135 nmi south-southwest of Kadena Air Base, Japan, with a partially exposed low-level circulation centre, persistent deep convection in the southern semicircle, and formative banding to the north.
+The next day, PAGASA locally named the system as Julian, while the JTWC upgraded it to Tropical Depression 20W at 09:00 UTC.
+On September 28, the system strengthened into Tropical Storm Krathon as it moved southwestward along the southeastern periphery of a mid-level subtropical high.
+Early the next day, both the JMA and JTWC upgraded it to a minimal typhoon after it developed a broad, raggedly-defined eye, which later became cloud-filled.
+Early on October 1, the JMA upgraded Krathon to a violent typhoon, estimating a minimum central pressure of 915 hPa and 10-minute sustained winds of 105 kn.
+On October 3 at 12:40 CST (18:40 UTC), Krathon made landfall near Siaogang District in Kaohsiung, Taiwan as a weakening Category-1 typhoon.
+After landfall, it slowed and rapidly weakened to a depression.
+The JMA continued tracking the system as it emerged into the South China Sea before it dissipated on October 4.

 Krathon caused landslides and flooding in parts of the Philippines, leaving five people dead and another missing.
 Eight others were injured.
 Four deaths, 714 injuries and one missing person was also reported in Taiwan.